dickinson-comp378-fa2025/comp378-web/resources/index.md

 * Different types of database management systems (DBMS): hierarchical, network, relational, object-oriented, XML, no-SQL.
 See textbook section 2.2.1.
-In this course, we focus almost exclusively on the relational approach, which is dominant in practice.
+In this course, we focus almost exclusively on the relational approach, which is the most fundamental.

 Main topic for today: the ER model.
 * See [textbook slides for chapter 3](https://www.pdbmbook.com/vault/Chapter%20Conceptual%20Data%20Modeling%20using%20EER%20and%20UML.pdf/access).